zachflower/KoolKubernetes/oidc/readme.md

 ( alias has to be the same that was earlier used in the first section)

-Add the generated KeyStore to KeyCloak Configuration Copy the keystore.jks to the location `keycloak_download_location/standalone/configuration`
+4. Add the generated KeyStore to KeyCloak Configuration

+  Copy the keystore.jks to the location `keycloak_download_location/standalone/configuration`

 Edit the standalone.xml (standalone-mode)  or standalone-ha.xml (clustered mode) depending on the type of the installation.
 Edit the SSL section under the security-realm sections.

-Update the following values depending on the values set above - keystore path = *name of the Java keystore*.

-keystore-password= *password selecter earlier*

-  alias= *alias selected earlier*

-key-password= *key password selected earlier*
 `
       <server-identities>
                 <ssl>